maptime/portland/_posts/2014-12-07-SurveyResults.md

  - I like all three -- usually in combination in a single session, e.g. Tutorial + Hack Time Show-and-Tell + Hack Time
  - I think that being involved in a project will help me best learn concepts, tools, and methods.
  - I haven't attended much but when I have I see new people that are interested but maybe aren't taking that next step.
 Consider pairing people up or doing a 'speed dating' style round-robin to introduce folks and see if there is a match on projects whether mentor/learner or collaborators.
 Get side or group projects going outside of meetups.
 Get that energy building The Portland Python Mentoring group has an interesting structure.
 People pair up at the beginning of the night and work together on something.

+### Is there something you would be interested in teaching?

+Answered/Skipped: 2/8

+#### Respondent Comments

+ - Would prefer to discuss that outside of this survey.
+Would prefer to road test content at PDXOSGeo or an unconference before trying to present to Maptime.
+In some ways Maptime seems like it might require more preparation (?)
+ - Sure.
+I would be most interested in participating as a mentor on the subject, working with a small group one night, instead of say giving a large talk.
+I like the idea of focusing on individual peoples needs and interests than trying to keep everyone interested and engaged in a group talk.
+Though those talks have their place, especially once people just learning start to get some knowledge and experience under their belt.
+Consider doing a meetup that you have a call for mentors on a subject and turn people loose in groups.

 ### How would you prefer we communicate with you, the community?